PX4/PX4-user_guide/en/peripherals/camera.md

 ## MAVLink Command Interface (Directly Connected Cameras)

-When using a camera connected to the flight controller as described in this document (e.g. using the GPIO, PWM or seagull backend interfaces) the camera driver supports only the following subset of MAVLink commands:
+When using a camera connected to the flight controller as described in this document (e.g. using the GPIO, PWM or seagull backend interfaces) the camera driver supports the following subset of MAVLink commands:

 [MAV_CMD_DO_TRIGGER_CONTROL](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_TRIGGER_CONTROL) - Accepted in "command controlled" mode (`TRIG_MODE` 1).